-While this addresses much of the physical side of healing after surgery, what is less talked about is the emotional journey after undergoing surgery – and that includes cosmetic surgery.
+While this addresses much of the physical side of healing after surgery, what is less talked about is the post-OP blues or emotional journey after undergoing surgery – and that includes cosmetic surgery.

 In fact, undergoing plastic or cosmetic surgery procedures can add another layer to the emotional journey.
 When you do have these procedures, it is only natural to have expectations on how you will look and feel after the surgery.

 Almost without exception, a lot of the recovery period after any surgery comes down to patience.
 While most surgeons explain how your recovery could be expected to go and what sort of time frame you are looking at.
 But sadly, some surgeons don’t, while some patients only hear what they want to hear.